-Current issues of NATURAL HISTORY-a popular illustrated magazine of science, travel, exploration and discovery, published monthly (excepting July and August), the volumes beginning in January and June.
+Current issues of Natural History-a popular illustrated magazine of science, travel, exploration and discovery, published bimonthly, the volume beginning in January.
+(The dues for membership in the American Museum include a subscription to Natural History, the Journal of the Museum.)

 A copy of the President's Annual Report on request.

-MEMBERSHIP An Annual Pass admitting to the Members' Room.
+An Annual Pass admitting to the Members' Room.
 This large tower room on the third floor of the building, open every day in the year, is given over exclusively to Members, and is equipped with every comfort for rest, reading and correspondence.

 Two Complimentary Tickets admitting to the Members' Room for distribution by Members to their friends.